Proposed merger between Union Pacific and Norfolk Southern: Details

 The proposed merger between Union Pacific and Norfolk Southern was announced on July 29, 2025, one day after the companies reached an agreement on July 28, 2025.
 Over 99% of both companies' shareholders approved of the merger in November 2025.

 The merger agreement values Norfolk Southern at about $85 billion, or $320 per share.
 The stock-and-cash transaction would provide Norfolk Southern shareholders with one Union Pacific common share and $88.82 in cash for each share they own.
 The combined company is projected to have an enterprise value exceeding $250 billion.

 The merger aims to establish the first coast-to-coast freight rail operator in the United States.
 The combined network would cover more than 50,000 miles across 43 states and connect about 100 ports in North America.
 According to the companies, the goal is to improve the U.S. supply chain and address the decline in rail freight volume that has shifted to trucking since 2006.

 The merger is expected to provide faster, more competitive single-line service by removing the need for car transfers and reducing interchange delays, particularly at busy hubs such as Chicago and Memphis.
 Company estimates project transit time improvements of 24 to 48 hours for about one million shipments annually.

 The merger plan includes expanding intermodal services and opening new routes, which the companies say will enhance competition with trucking, ease highway congestion, and reduce wear on publicly funded roads.

-The companies expect the merger to create opportunities in underserved “watershed markets” in the central United States, spanning from Wisconsin to Louisiana and Mississippi.
+The companies expect the merger to create opportunities in underserved "watershed markets" in the central United States, spanning from Wisconsin to Louisiana and Mississippi.
 In these areas, rail service has faced challenges competing with trucks on short hauls and complex routes.
 The expansion is projected to generate approximately $1.75 billion in additional revenue.

 The merger is projected to generate about $2.75 billion in annual synergies, combining anticipated revenue growth from converting freight from trucks to rail with an estimated $1 billion in cost and productivity savings.

 The companies have stated that they plan to preserve, and potentially expand, union jobs for all employees who wish to remain with the merged company.
 They anticipate job growth as a result of increased rail traffic.

-The companies plan to submit their full merger application to the Surface Transportation Board (STB) by January 29, 2026.
-They aim to complete the transaction in early 2027, with regulatory review expected to conclude that year under STB statutory timelines.
-The merger agreement is set to expire on January 28, 2028, but will automatically extend if the STB review takes longer than expected.
+The companies submitted their full merger application to the Surface Transportation Board (STB) on December 19, 2025.
+The STB accepted the application on May 28, 2026, with a request for additional information.
+The transaction is subject to regulatory review under statutory timelines, and the companies have said they expect the transaction to close in early 2027.
+Under the terms of the merger agreement, the agreement is set to expire on January 28, 2028, but provides for automatic extensions if the Surface Transportation Board's review and action extend beyond that date.

+The STB application projected that the merger would lead to 1,138 layoffs and 546 transfers.